Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Text and Quest Updates:

 - Fix the Celestial Collector Crystal having an invalid character sequence, causing it to not be formatted properly.
+- Add a warning tooltip to EnderIO ME Conduits indicating that overuse can be bad and suggesting using them less.

 ## Texture Transformations: